Golden grey mullet

-The golden grey mullet (Chelon aurata) is a fish in the family Mugilidae.
+The golden grey mullet (Chelon auratus) is a fish in the family Mugilidae.

 Description

 It has hydrodynamic, very elegant elongated, more or less cylindrical body, with strong tail-fin.
-It has dark gray back that transit into silver white toward the belly with several grey horizontal stripes.
+It has dark grey back that transit into silver white toward the belly with several grey horizontal stripes.
 Golden spot is present in gill covers.

 Its maximum length is around 60 cm and weight around 1.5 kg, but commonly it is much smaller fish with average specimen having 30 cm in length.

 Reproduction takes place in the sea, from July to November.